dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 enclosing declaration.
 It will never invoke a static member of an extension which is not the enclosing declaration.

+*In other words, there is nothing new in this case.*

 #### The instantiated constructor return type of an extension

 Assume that _D_ is a generic extension declaration named `E` with formal